Home Appliance Maintenance Tips for Longer Lifespan

 • Logs: Note cycle counts- modern washers reveal totals in diagnostics.

-• Support calls: Write names, case numbers, outcomes.
+• Support calls: Write names, case numbers, and outcomes.
 Brands respond faster when you show receipts (literally).

 • Extended cover: Worth it when repair >30-40% of purchase cost.
 Otherwise, you’re donating margin to insurers.